ddewaele/GoogleMapsV2WithActionBarSherlock/GoogleMapsV2WithActionBarSherlock/Part2.md

 			}
 	);

-If you wan to print all the markers on the map, or programmatically highlight a specific marker you cannot do it.
+If you wan to print all the markers on the map, programmatically highlight a specific marker, or jump from one marker to another you cannot do it unless you have some way of referencing these markers.
-By storing the markers in an external list, we can add some flexibility regarding the way we can interact with these markers
+By keeping the track of the markers in an external list we can add some flexibility regarding the way we can interact with these markers.

 ### The selected marker